10 Tips to Help You Eat Well for Life

 That's why we believe you should satisfy your cravings.
 When you bake, limit added sugars.
 (Added sugars of any kind-whether it's corn syrup, white sugar, maple syrup or agave-all add calories and don't offer any nutritional value.)
 Savor desserts so you really enjoy it without feeling guilty.
 But the bottom line is that maintaining a healthy weight comes down to balancing the amount of calories you eat with the amount you expend during the day.
 So if you're going to have that piece of cake, think about cutting back somewhere else or exercising a little longer.

-More Recipes and Tools to Help You Eat Well
+Easy Recipes to Help You Eat Well for Life